Richmond Palace: Henry VIII

 Later the same year, Henry VIII celebrated Christmas to Twelfth Night at Richmond with the first of his six wives, Catherine of Aragon.
+The events were described in Edward Hall's Chronicle.
 During those celebrations, says Mrs. A. T. Thomson, in her Memoirs of the Court of Henry the Eighth:

 On the night of the Epiphany (1510), a pageant was introduced into the hall at Richmond, representing a hill studded with gold and precious stones, and having on its summit a tree of gold, from which hung roses and pomegranates.
 From the declivity of the hill descended a lady richly attired, who, with the gentlemen, or, as they were then called, children of honour, danced a morris before the king.
 On another occasion, in the presence of the court, an artificial forest was drawn in by a lion and an antelope, the hides of which were richly embroidered with golden ornaments; the animals were harnessed with chains of gold, and on each sat a fair damsel in gay apparel.
 In the midst of the forest, which was thus introduced, appeared a gilded tower, at the end of which stood a youth, holding in his hands a garland of roses, as the prize of valour in a tournament which succeeded the pageant!"

 Henry's son, Henry, Duke of Cornwall, was born there on New Year's Day, 1511, but died on 22 February.
-Some years later, the king received a present of Hampton Court from Wolsey, and in return the cardinal received permission to reside at the royal manor of Richmond, where he kept up so much state as to increase the growing ill-feeling against him.
+Some years later, the King received a present of Hampton Court from Wolsey, and in return the Cardinal received permission to reside at the royal manor of Richmond, where he kept up so much state as to increase the growing ill-feeling against him.
 When he fell into disfavour he took up his residence at the Lodge in the 'great' park, and subsequently moved to the Priory.

+George Cavendish, the biographer of Cardinal Wolsey, described carved and painted royal heraldic beasts in a garden at Richmond Palace.
+Wolsey said a dun cow (referring to the Earldom of Richmond) was also found in the heraldry of Thomas Boleyn and was a portent of the relationship of Anne Boleyn and Henry VIII.

-In 1533 Richmond became the principal residence of Henry's daughter Mary after she was evicted from her previous residence of Beaulieu.
-Mary stayed at the palace until December of that year when she was ordered to Hatfield House to wait on the newly born Princess Elizabeth.
+In August 1531, Richmond became the principal residence of Henry's daughter Mary after Henry separated her from her mother, Catherine.
+Mary stayed at the palace until December 1533, when she was ordered to Hatfield House to wait on the newly born Princess Elizabeth.

-In 1540 Henry gave the palace to his fourth wife, Anne of Cleves, as part of her annulment settlement.
+In 1540, Henry gave the palace to his fourth wife, Anne of Cleves, as part of her annulment settlement.
+In 1546, Anne appointed David Vincent keeper of "Shene alias Richemonde" and the New Park of Richmond.

 Mary I

-In 1554 Queen Mary I married Philip II of Spain.
+In 1554, Mary I married Philip of Spain.
 Forty-five years after her mother Catherine of Aragon had spent Christmas at Richmond Palace, they spent their honeymoon there (and at Hampton Court).
-Later that same year, her sister Elizabeth I was taken to Richmond as a prisoner on her way to Woodstock.
+Later that same year, her sister Elizabeth I was taken to Richmond as a prisoner on her way to Woodstock Palace.